LafeLabs/thing/README.md

 [![](iconsymbols/inventory.svg)](inventory.html)

+Inventory is a little page that tracks things which are useful to buy or find in order to run a Geometron network node--essentially art supplies and computer parts.
+It can also be used to scale collaborative manufacturing out of a Geometron node as the network grows.

 To replicate this to a new web server copy the code [here (php/replicator.txt)](php/replicator.txt) into a file called replicator.php on the new server, then point a browser to [your new web site domain]/replicator.php to run the replicator.